Meeting Room & Quiet Room Policy

 F. Cancellations must be made at least 24 hours in advance.

-G. Users under eighteen years of age must have the Meeting Room Reservation Form signed by a sponsoring adult, who must be present at the meeting and accepts responsibility for any damage done to the room.
+G. Users under sixteen years of age must have the Meeting Room Reservation Form signed by a sponsoring adult, who must be present at the meeting and accepts responsibility for any damage done to the room.

 H. To reserve the Kitchenette, users must also reserve the Meeting Room.